Kyushu Foodie Tour 2026

 Tour Day 1: Autumn Colors & Traditional Brews (December 2)

 In the afternoon, visit a prestigious sake brewery established by a local family with over 800 years of history.
-You will enjoy a guided tour to learn how they continue to produce premium sake using carefully selected local ingredients, honoring generations of craftsmanship.
 Your day ends in a city celebrated for its “shomin ryōri” (common people’s cuisine).
 Enjoy a casual and hearty dinner featuring the region’s most beloved comfort food.

 Overnight in Kurume: Suikoyen Hotel or similar